Choosing the Right Aftercare Program for Your Needs

 A survey on substance abuse and health was conducted by the Substance Abuse and Mental Health Services Administration (SAMHSA).
-The results showed that over 23 million individuals 12 years of age or older need treatment for substance abuse.
+The results showed that over 23 million individuals 12 years of age or older need treatment for drug addiction.
 Some treatment facilities claim to have success rates of over 80 percent.
 Much of this success is attributed to providing successful aftercare programs.
-These programs are made to assist people as they transition from rehabilitation treatment to their usual home routines and environment.
-They can assist a person with overcoming any unexpected challenges or difficulties they may experience during recovery.
+An aftercare program is made to assist an individual as they transition from rehabilitation treatment to their usual home routines and environment.
+They can help a person with overcoming any unexpected challenges or difficulties they may experience during recovery.

-It’s essential for an aftercare plan to be designed to meet the different aspects of a person’s life.
+It’s essential for an aftercare program to be designed to meet the different aspects of a person’s life.
 The most effective

 aftercare plans can be determined by a recovering addict and their substance abuse counselor or addiction specialist.
-This must happen prior to their discharge from a treatment program.
+This decision must happen before their discharge from a treatment program.
 The details of a plan depend on what the addict needs to maintain their sobriety.
-The addict’s community and home environment should all be taken into consideration.
+The user’s community and home environment should all be taken into consideration.
 Every possible risk for a relapse must be identified.
 Without such a plan in place, the chances of a relapse increase significantly.
 An effective aftercare treatment program will address anticipated issues that could cause a relapse.

 In many cases, successful aftercare treatment involves group meetings.
-This provides a situation where people recovering from addiction are able to share their frustrations with others facing similar situations.
+These meetings provide a situation where people recovering from addiction can share their frustrations with others facing similar situations.
 They will be able to get the support and encouragement from people who understand from personal experience.
-This often provides a person dealing with recovery a chance to learn new tools to properly handle their addiction.
+This support often provides a person dealing with recovery a chance to learn new tools to handle their addiction properly.

 Many successful aftercare programs also involve a person’s family.
 Many families are willing to work on the dynamics that